...

 • This journey allows you to explore the rich cultural heritage of the Tamang people and their close link with Tibetan culture.

-• The visit to Langtang Valley and Kyanjin Gompa and the community functioning Yak Cheese Factory.
+• The visit to Langtang Valley and Kyanjin Gompa, and the community functioning Yak Cheese Factory.

-• The panoramic view of mountains from the top of Tserko Ri is another highlight of this trek.
+• The panoramic view of the mountains from the top of Tserko Ri is another highlight of this trek.

 • The mesmerizing view of Shishapangma (8,046 meters), the highest mountain in Tibet, and Mt.
 Gangchempo (6,388m) and other peaks like Langtang Lirung and Ganja La, from the summit top.